JuliaGPU/CUDA.jl/docs/src/man/troubleshooting.md

 # Troubleshooting

-To increase logging verbosity of the CUDAnative compiler (and related packages), launch Julia with the `DEBUG` environment variable set to `true`.
+To increase logging verbosity of the CUDAnative compiler, launch Julia with the `JULIA_DEBUG` environment variable set to `CUDAnative`.

 ## `code_*` alternatives